From requirements discovery to release

 Although this script is a messy little hack, it got me started on the project in a way that was immediately useful.
 In the process of creating this visualization tool, I ended up thinking about a lot of tangentially related issues.
 In particular, I started to brainstorm about the following topics:

-• What fixture data I would need for testing various game actions
+- What fixture data I would need for testing various game actions

-• What the coordinate system for the Battlefield would be
+- What the coordinate system for the

-• What format to use for inputting moves via the command-line interface
+object would need to contain - What format to use for inputting moves via the command-line interface

 The fact that I was thinking about all of these things was a sign that my initial spike was successful.
 However, it was also a sign that I should spend some time laying out the foundation for a real object-oriented project rather than continuing to hack things together as if I were writing a ball of Perl scripts.